Drip Irrigation Program

 Program Description: In the arid southwest of Madagascar adequate and clean water is a major humanitarian need.
-FOMM has been working for six years to create resources to help grow food with a drip irrigation program.
+FOMM has been working to create resources to help grow food with a drip irrigation program.
 Centers have been established at Ejeda Hospital and Manasoa Bible School to show how to grow crops using drip irrigation.
-Now we are drilling new wells as part of the Village Redemption Strategy, which suggests seven basic needs for a village.
-An adequate water supply for drinking and food production is one of those goals, and none are more important.
-We are working toward long-term goals of a program that is sustainable by local communities with financial support from you our donors
+An adequate water supply for drinking and food production is a goal of the drip irrigation program.
+It is a progam that will help sustain the needs for the local community with financial support from FOMM.

 - The average farm in Madagascar is 1.3 hectares or 3 acres.